Cargill: Food contamination

-In August 2011, the USDA and Cargill jointly announced the recall of 36 million pounds of ground turkey produced at Cargill's Springdale, Arkansas, plant due to salmonella fears.
-The meat recalled was produced from February 20 to August 2.
-The Centers for Disease Control and Prevention announced that the particular strain of salmonella found was resistant to commonly prescribed antibiotics.
+In August 2011, the USDA and Cargill jointly announced a recall of 36 million pounds of ground turkey produced at Cargill's Springdale, Arkansas, plant due to salmonella concerns.
+The Centers for Disease Control and Prevention announced that the specific Salmonella strain identified was resistant to commonly prescribed antibiotics.
 One death and 76 illnesses from 26 states were reported.
-Some 25 types of ground turkey produced under various brand names were affected, and all of the packages in question contained the code "Est. P-963."

 In September 2011, Cargill announced a second, immediate and voluntary Class One recall of 185,000 pounds of 85% lean, fresh-ground turkey products because of possible contamination from Salmonella Heidelberg.
-The turkey was produced at the company's Springdale, Arkansas, facility on August 23, 24, 30 and 31.

-In July 2012, the Vermont Department of Public Health said that 10 people in the state had become sick from ground beef being recalled by Cargill Beef.
-The 10 became sick between June 6 and 26.
-Three were hospitalized, and all recovered, according to health officials.
+In July 2012, the Vermont Department of Public Health reported that 10 people in the state had become ill from ground beef recalled by Cargill Beef.
 Hannaford Supermarkets alerted consumers that Cargill Beef was voluntarily recalling 29,339 pounds of ground beef that might contain salmonella.
-The 85%-lean ground beef was produced at Cargill's plant in Wyalusing, Pennsylvania, on May 25, 2012, and repackaged for sale to consumers by customers of the Kansas-based company.